Paradise Park Campground

-10,000 foot elevation.
-15 campsites on the shores of Paradise Park Lake.
-There is no drinking water at the campground, and no fee off season.
-If Paradise gets too crowded, take Forest Road 296 (a jeep trail) to its end, and hike to a number of isolated and lovely little lakes which dot the area to the northeast of Paradise Park.
-The Deadman Lake Trail is open to hiking and horses, and is 8.5 miles long.
+There are 15 campsites on the shores of Paradise Park Lake where you can fish for rainbow trout.
+You can take Forest Road 296 (a jeep trail) to its end and hike to a number of isolated and lovely little lakes which dot the area to the northeast of Paradise Park.
+The Deadman Lake Trail is open to hiking and horses and is 8.5 miles long.
 Drinking water is not provided.
-Fishing for rainbow trout in the reservoir.
-Mountain biking on nearby roads and trails (but not on wilderness trails!).
-Near the campground, a rustic , 75-year old guard cabin is available from June - March (or until snow melts).
-The cabin features a wood stove for heat and propane cook stove and refrigerator, an outdoor toilet, but no hot water or shower.
-There is cold water seasonally, but it gets turned off in the winter.
-Cabin sleeps four in two bunk beds.
-Snowmobile access in winter.
-Five people are permitted to camp outside the cabin.
-Other amenities in the cabin include basic pots and pans, mattresses but no linens, table and chairs, and cleaning supplies.
-Maximum RV length 25 feet.
+Enjoy mountain biking on nearby roads and trails (but not on wilderness trails!).
 The area north and east of Paradise Park is open to OHV use only on designated routes; the area south and west is fairly unrestricted.
-Get the travel map from the Forest Service for more detailed information.
+Pick up a travel map from the Forest Service.

 At a Glance

 |Reservations:||Reservation are not accepted for this campground.|

 |Fees:||$5/night for single unit.
 There are no fees during off season.|

 |Operated By:||Forest Service|